 In 1982, the Olin Foundation sponsored a seminal academic conference for law students and professors that gave rise to the Federalist Society, a membership organization of conservative and libertarian law students, lawyers, judges, and professors.
 The Federalist Society would go on to transform legal education and shape the federal judiciary.

 Olin also became a backer of alternative campus newspapers at colleges where right-of-center perspectives of various sorts were missing, or even blocked, from public debate.
 The foundation also supported pioneering researchers, journalists and public intellectuals in producing influential new arguments and books.
-These included Allan Bloom (author of The Closing of the American Mind), Linda Chavez (Out of the Barrio), Dinesh D’Souza (Illiberal Education), Milton Friedman (Free to Choose), Francis Fukuyama (The End of History?), Samuel Huntington (The Clash of Civilizations), Richard John Neuhaus (The Naked Public Square), and Michael Novak (The Spirit of Democratic Capitalism).
+These included Allan Bloom (author of The Closing of the American Mind), Linda Chavez (Out of the Barrio), Dinesh D’Souza (Illiberal Education), Milton Friedman (Free to Choose), Francis Fukuyama (The End of History and the Last Man), Samuel Huntington (The Clash of Civilizations), Richard John Neuhaus (The Naked Public Square), and Michael Novak (The Spirit of Democratic Capitalism).
 Olin funding was often aimed more at generating debate than in promoting particular points of view: Fukuyama and Huntington, for instance, were friendly rivals on vital questions about the nature of global conflict.

 Organizations that relied on Olin support as they grew into important roles in American intellectual life and public policy debates included the American Enterprise Institute, the Center for Individual Rights, the Heritage Foundation, the Hoover Institution, the Manhattan Institute, the National Association of Scholars, the New Criterion, The Philanthropy Roundtable, and many others.
 Olin research funding was crucial in launching new analyses that ended up driving consequential national reform movements in areas like school choice, welfare reform, and colorblind public policy.